quasipolymath/karmafloor/README.md

 # karmafloor
-Script to identify reddit users who are at the karma floor and tag them.
+Script to identify reddit users who are near or at the comment karma floor and tag them.